 Micropollutants in the national monitoring programme

-Mikroverunreinigung im Gewässermonitoring (PDF, 11 MB, 06.07.2020)Artikel Aqua & Gas 7/8 2020 - Ausbau von NAWA Trend und erste Resultate 2018
+Mikroverunreinigungen im Gewässermonitoring (PDF, 11 MB, 06.07.2020)Artikel Aqua & Gas 7/8 2020 - Ausbau von NAWA TREND und erste Resultate 2018.

 Concentrations of micropollutants vary according to substance and watercourse

-Measurements taken in the NAWA TREND programme show that concentrations of micropollutants in watercourses vary greatly depending on the substance and the type of watercourse.
+Measurements from the NAWA TREND programme show that concentrations of micropollutants in watercourses vary greatly depending on the substance and the type of watercourse.
 They are detected over a wide concentration range, from nanogram-per-litre to microgram-per-litre.
 In large rivers, concentrations particularly of pesticides and medicinal products are usually lower than in smaller watercourses, as they are highly diluted.
 Seasonal fluctuations can also be observed: while some substances are present all year round, others are only detected during the periods in which they are in use.

 Many watercourses are polluted with micropollutants

 The general value of 0.1 µg/l applies for all organic pesticides for which an ecotoxicological limit value has not been set.
-In rivers from which drinking water is obtained, this limit value – the maximum limit for drinking water – also applies as an upper limit for ecotoxicologically regulated pesticides with a limit value greater than 0.1 µg/l.
+In rivers from which drinking water is drawn, this limit value – the maximum limit for drinking water – also applies as an upper limit for ecotoxicologically regulated pesticides with a limit value greater than 0.1 µg/l.

 Small and medium-sized watercourses particularly affected by pesticide contamination